-- We have continued with our annual All-School Expository Essay.
-Toward the end of first semester, all 9th and 10th graders write an on-demand essay in response to a prompt modeled after the CAHSEE, and all 11th and 12th graders write an on-demand essay in response to a prompt modeled after the EAP and Common Core argument writing.
-The staff scores these essays during a staff development day in January.
-At least two staff members score each essay. - We have also continued having each class, in every subject area, complete at least one writing assignment in response to a prompt each semester so that students see a variety of writing assignments in different contexts. - Time is built have built time into our staff development calendar each year for departments to analyze student work from writing assignments.
-This student work analysis occurs during collaboration meetings. - The percentage of students earning a passing score on the All-School Expository Essay has demonstrated that, in general, 12th grade has the highest percentage of passing scores and 9th grade has the lowest percentage of passing scores.
-Deviation from this pattern may be due to the difficulty level of the essay prompt(s) for a certain year.
+- In 2014, our annual All-School Expository Essay was modified into an All-School Literacy Task aligned with CAASPP.
+Toward the end of first semester, all students respond to a written prompt using evidence from a provided text, The staff scores these essays during a staff development day in January. - We have also continued having each class, in every subject area, complete at least one writing assignment in response to a prompt each semester so that students see a variety of writing assignments in different contexts. - Time is built have built time into our staff development calendar each year for departments to analyze student work from literacy assignments.
+This student work analysis occurs during collaboration meetings. - The percentage of students earning a passing score on the All-School Literacy Task has demonstrated that, in general, 12th grade has the highest percentage of passing scores and 9th grade has the lowest percentage of passing scores.
+Deviation from this pattern may be due to the difficulty level of the essay prompt(s) for a certain year. - In addition to the raw scores assigned to the student scores, staff reflects on trends observed in the literacy task in order to inform the lessons created by curricular teams.